Severe weather in East kills at least 2, hits airlines schedules hard and causes widespread power outages

 By early evening, more than 1.1 million customers were without power across Alabama, Georgia, South Carolina, North Carolina, Maryland, Delaware, New Jersey, Pennsylvania, Tennessee, West Virginia and Virginia — all states along the storm system's path, according to poweroutage.us.
 The Knoxville Utilities Board tweeted that the damage across its service area in Tennessee was "widespread and extensive" and will likely take several days to repair.

-As of 2:30 a.m., the number was down to 442,000, the bulk of which were in North Carolina, Pennsylvania, Maryland, Georgia and Tennessee.
+As of 7 a.m., the number was down to approximately 307,000, the bulk of which were in North Carolina and Pennsylvania.

+Air travel was also disrupted.
+By Monday night, more than 2,600 U.S. flights had been canceled and nearly 7,900 delayed, according to flight tracking service FlightAware.
+Many cancellations were at Hartsfield-Jackson Atlanta International Airport, which was digging out from disruptions caused by Sunday storms.

+The Federal Aviation Administration said it rerouted planes around storms heading to the East Coast Monday evening, and later imposed a ground stop at a number of major airports.

+As of 7 a.m.
+EDT Tuesday, there were already some 1,264 U.S. delays or cancelations, FlightAware said.

+The White House pushed up by 90 minutes President Biden's departure on a four-day trip taking him to Arizona, New Mexico and Utah.

-Trees and power lines were toppled in multiple states, falling into roads and some homes, news outlets reported.
+Trees and power lines were toppled in multiple states, falling into roads and some homes.

-CBS News Boston said late Monday that, "it appears the best chance and highest threat of showers and storms will be between 7 a.m. and noon on Tuesday."
+As the storms moved across the region, CBS News Boston said, "it appears the best chance and highest threat of showers and storms will be between 7 a.m. and noon on Tuesday."

 for more features.